Congratulations Class of 2024!

 Guests should log in at least 15 minutes early to ensure connectivity for the event.
 Guests will be allowed to participate live via the social media integration aspects of the ceremony.
 All social media posts will be monitored prior to being streamed.
 Students and guests shall refrain from posting vulgar or demeaning comments as they will not be published during the event.

 Guest Etiquette for In-Person Attendance

 Guests should arrive at least one hour early.
-Please allow additional time for security screening and ticket submission.
-Safety procedures will be in place for upcoming commencement ceremonies, which will include bag searches, mask requirements regardless of vaccination status, and visual checks upon entering the Wilson Complex.
+Please allow additional time for security screening.
+Safety procedures will be in place for upcoming commencement ceremonies, which will include bag searches and visual checks upon entering the ceremony.
 Graduates and guests can help with this process by bringing only essential items.
 Those with prohibited items will be turned away.

 For safety reasons, guests are to remain seated for the duration of the ceremony.
 All aisles, passageways, and handicapped seating locations are to be kept open at all times.
 Guests are not allowed to stand at the railing at any location during any time prior to or during commencement.

 Seating is on a first-come, first-served basis and is not reserved in any section (except for graduating students and faculty).
 Families shall consider arriving together to avoid any disruption or conflict regarding seating prior to or during the event.

 Commencement is both a joyous and solemn event.
 Please express your excitement in ways that will not prevent others from hearing the speaker and enjoying the ceremony.